What is mpox?

 • Those who had contact with someone who had a rash that looks like mpox or someone who has been diagnosed with mpox

-• Thoe who had multiple sexual partners in the past 2 weeks in an area with known mpox
+• Those who had more than one sexual partners in the past 6 months in an area with known mpox

-• Those who have jobs that may expose them to orthopox viruses, such as laboratory workers who handle orthopoxvirus samples and some designated healthcare or public health workers
+• Those who have jobs that may expose them to orthopox viruses, such as research laboratory workers who directly handle orthopoxvirus samples, and some designated healthcare or public health workers

 How common are mpox outbreaks?